Ipagaxi/WoIstDerBus/stuff/aseag_api.md

+## General features of the json response of a route request
+- The value of "crdEncYX" is the encoded route polyline (google polyline encoding)
+- It seems that the infos are not bundled under a route (the encoded polylines of a route is an json array somewhere in the json file)
+- The number of encoded polylines ("crdEncYX") is most likely the number of returned routes
+  - When searching for 'ctxRecon' ("info string for route") there are (exactly) six times more entries than the number of encoded polylines

 ## Requesting route from a -> b
 - To request that you want a connection now you just leave out outTime and outDate
 ![diff now and spec. time](diff_now_time.png)